obr-09/AWS-plex-dockerized/README.md

 ### Setting up the project

 Checkout the project on your server.
 You will have to fill in the Docker compose variables:
-- **$PWD**: docker compose does not handle relative paths well, as fer as I know.
+- **$PWD**: docker compose does not handle relative paths well, as far as I know.
 The PWD is simply the path where you cloned the project.
 - **$PLEX_CLAIM_TOKEN**: this is the token plex gives you to identify your new plex server on its first connexion.
 Please follow the plex standard procedure.
 - **$YOUR_PLEX_URL**: the URL you will use to connect to your plex server (http or https).
 - **$YOUR_AWS_BUCKET_NAME**: the name you gave to your aws bucket